chandar19/https-github.com-chandar19-maven-spring-boot-testing-example-master-T/README.md

 Meant to be a good example of a Maven Spring Boot project for beginners that is tested bottom-up, starting with unit tests and then integration tested as a Tomcat web application module.
 The unit tests, by nature, may mock certain parts of the system and test within a black box.
-The integration tests will start an application server and test the system modules as a whole.
+The integration tests will start an application server and test the system modules as a whole .

 This project is arranged the way that it is so that the project can be built for continuous integration, while enabling developers to fully test components before they check in their code.
 The purpose of integration testing